hoc-ppu/large_print_formulae/README.md

 # Create vector graphic formulae for large print bills

 I have found two ways to create vector graphic formulae for large print bills.
 The first way is to use [LaTeX](https://www.latex-project.org/).
 The second way is to use the [MathJax](https://www.mathjax.org/) library.
-I think LaTeX might be best as the method below outpus the formula in a Sans Serif and at 20pt in size.
+I think the LaTeX method might be better as it outpus the formula in a font that is closer to aria and at 20pt in size, but the MathJax method is probably a bit easier.
 Both methods are described below.

 For both methods you must first extract each formula as Math ML from the LawMaker XML.
 See the example file, `example_mathML_from_LM_2023_HCB13_Leasehold.xml`.
 This was extracted from the [LawMaker XML](https://publications.parliament.uk/pa/bills/cbill/58-04/0013/230013.xml) from the [Leasehold and Freehold Reform Bill](https://bills.parliament.uk/bills/3523/publications)